jackamsterdam/Master-Template-using-Javascript-with-React-v18-Node.js-MySQL/README.md

 **If you want the Typescript version of this code please see the other file

+## If you had issues running the program or you enjoyed my project please contact me on Linkedin: https://www.linkedin.com/in/jack-amsterdam/

 Backend detailed information only:

 *__________________ is expanding its services online and I was asked to build a REST API for the backend with Node.js for ____________.
 I then built the rest according to Node's Layered Architecture.
 This REST allows you to get all of _______________ as well as add a ___________.
 Code is production ready.*